max-henderson404/geol0069_week4/README.md

 ```
 Otherwise, all dependencies for Colab are installed in the notebook.

-The notebook imports a file listed as
+The notebook imports a file with a `.SEN3` extension, which must be downloaded from the [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu).
+To do this, please follow the instructions in [this notebook](https://cpomucl.github.io/GEOL0069-AI4EO/Chapter%201%3AFetching_Data.html) from the UCL Earth Sciences module GEOL0069 "AI for Earth Observation".

 ### Installation